henrald101/anonymous6thgradeXXX/README.md

 # anonymous6thgradeXXX
 anonymous
-we are the haxxors
+we are the haxxors,
-hello
+but not noobs